 — While fibromyalgia is not a life-threatening disorder, many people worry that their symptoms represent the “early stages” of a more serious condition, such as systemic lupus erythematosus.
 However, long-term studies do not indicate that people with fibromyalgia have an increased risk of developing other rheumatic diseases or neurologic conditions.

 Most people with fibromyalgia continue to have chronic pain and fatigue throughout their lives.
 However, most people are able to work and do normal activities.
 The degree to which fibromyalgia impacts a person’s day-to-day life varies, and everyone’s situation is unique.
 Working with your doctors (and other health care providers) to understand your condition and manage your symptoms, learning effective coping techniques, and having strong family and social support can really help improve and maintain your quality of life.

 What can I do on my own? — It is really important that you stay active.
 Walking, swimming, or biking can all help ease muscle pain.
 If you have not been active, it might hurt a little more when you start.
 But being active can help improve your symptoms.

 It is also really important that you try not to be too negative about your life.
 Your outlook has a big effect on how you feel pain.
-Do your best to be positive.
+I know it will be hard, but do your best to stay positive.